 - The pressure isn’t as intense as it was before as a significant chunk of the syllabus was covered in the past.

 - The revision helps in remembering certain concepts better.

-- You can contribute some amount of time in self care and investing in your mental well being as things needn’t be assessed from scratch.
+- You can contribute some amount of time to self-care and investing in your mental well-being as things needn’t be assessed from scratch.

 You can also share your feeling with our experts by clicking on “Chat With Us.”